What does Paediatrics & Child Health publish?

 There are many ways to contribute to Paediatrics & Child Health—a journal that strives to engage, inform and stimulate readers.

 Paediatrics & Child Health considers articles in both English and French.
 The journal is indexed in PubMed Central.
-Most articles will be electronically published within 8 weeks of acceptance.
-Any article with plagiarism (copying long phrases or sentences from a published source without putting them in quotation marks) will be rejected and the authors; university or hospital notified.
+Most articles will be published in electronic format within 8 weeks of acceptance.
+Any article containing plagiarism (copying long phrases or sentences from a published source without putting them in quotation marks) will be rejected and the authors and their university or hospital will be notified.

 Manuscripts from the field

 Contribution to these columns is by invitation only.
 Invited manuscripts are peer reviewed before being accepted for publication.